Poems during the medieval era were religious in nature and were commonly written by clerics.

 Beowulf was an old English epic.
 It consisted of more than 3000 alliterative long times.
 According to scholars, it may be the oldest surviving piece of Old English long poem.

-Medieval songs were usually poems turned into songs, since the primary mode of passing on the poems from one generation to another was through the travelling musicians who incorporated these poems to their lyrics.
+Medieval songs were usually poems turned into songs, since the primary mode of passing on the poems from one generation to another was through the travelling musicians who incorporated these poems into their lyrics.

-After the fall of the Roman Empire, music and poetry had declined.
+After the fall of the Roman Empire, music and poetry declined.
 However, in certain parts of Southern England and France, some courageous poets continued to write words to music and spread them to different villages.
 This has further ignited the Provencal troubadour movement, which marked the beginning of modern lyric-based songs and music.